abirbhattacharya82/Sem-6-dbms-lab/Assignment2.md

 insert into Customer values (5,'Tomal',30);
 ```

-Q3) Add two new column ADDRESS and SALARY and set the value as
+Q3) Add two new column ADDRESS and SALARY and set the value as <br>
 ![](images/assignment2/table2.png)
 ```
 alter table Customer add (